 V. Communication and Transparency

-Reliable AS400 partners keep communication channels open.
-They use project dashboards and status reports to update all stakeholders regularly.
-This openness helps address issues quickly and keeps projects in sync with business goals.
-It is, therefore, important to ask potential partners about their communication practices and reporting methods to see if they match your organization’s needs.
+Reliable partners keep communication channels open.
+They provide regular updates through clear reports and dashboards.
+This helps address issues fast.
+It also keeps the project aligned with your goals.
+It’s good to ask potential partners about their communication and reporting methods.
+Their approach needs to fit your team’s needs.

-A structured approach helps maximize returns when you start your iSeries AS400 consulting journey.
-Organizations must complete several vital preparatory steps before reaching out to potential partners.
+A structured approach helps maximize returns when you start your iSeries consulting journey.
+Organizations must complete several steps before reaching out to potential partners.

-The first step should be a detailed analysis of your current AS400 environment.
-Document your specific business challenges, operational bottlenecks, and technical limitations.
-Additionally, identify aging RPG/COBOL programmers near retirement and skill gaps in your team.
-List both immediate concerns and long-term objectives, then rank them based on how they affect business.
-This assessment will become the foundation for all your future decisions.
+Start by assessing your current IT setup.
+Write down your business challenges and technical bottlenecks.
+Spot aging programmers near retirement, along with skill gaps in your team.
+List both immediate and long-term goals and then rank them based on how they impact your business.
+This evaluation will become the basis for all your future decisions.

-After defining your scope, review potential partners using the criteria mentioned earlier.
-Check their technical expertise in IBM i environments and relevant experience with projects similar to yours.
-Make sure to ask for case studies that demonstrate successful implementation in your industry.
+Assess potential partners based on your goals.
+Check their technical expertise in IBM i environments and experience with projects similar to yours.
+Ask for case studies that verify their success in your industry.

 Red Flags and Mistakes to Avoid When Choosing a Partner